patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ```
 ### Inline alert variations

-The same variations that exist for general alerts can use the `isInline` property to adjust the styling so that they can be placed in line with content.
+All general alert variations can use the `isInline` property to apply inline styling.

 ```ts
 import React from 'react';